0akkung/Swimming-Stroke-Detection/README.md

 * Make temporary timer to visualize elapsed time
 * Calculate strokes per minute and stroke per distance
-* Detect direction the person in the video is facing (forward and backward)
+* Detect direction the person in the video is facing (forward or backward)
 * Visualize graph for angles of each arms

 ### Resources:

 1. [Set Countdown timer to Capture Image using Python-OpenCV ](https://www.geeksforgeeks.org/set-countdown-timer-to-capture-image-using-python-opencv/)

+### Week 3

+* Detect swimming style using arms angles and swimmer facing direction
+* If the swimming style is breaststroke or butterfly, count each stroke when both arms make the cycle